Craig Woodson

-Early life and high school
+Early life

 Woodson was born in Nashville, Tennessee and grew up in Grand Prairie, Texas.
 He attended South Grand Prairie High School, and committed to play college football for the California Golden Bears.

 College career

 In his first two seasons in 2019 and 2020, Woodson appeared in eight games where he recorded 19 tackles and two pass deflections.
 He missed the entire season 2021 season with a knee injury.
 In the 2022 season opener, Woodson recorded his first career interception, which he returned 39 yards for a touchdown, in a win over UC Davis.
 Over the next two seasons in 2022 and 2023, he became a full-time starter where he totaled 154 tackles with six and a half being for a loss, nine pass deflections, three interceptions, and three forced fumbles.
 In his final collegiate season in 2024, Woodson notched 70 tackles with two and a half being for a loss, nine pass deflections, two interceptions, and a fumble recovery for the Golden Bears.
 After the conclusion of the 2024 season, Woodson declared for the 2025 NFL draft, where he also accepted an invite to participate in the 2025 NFL scouting combine.
+Woodson graduated from the University of California, Berkeley with a degree in film and media in 2023.

 Professional career

 Woodson was selected by the New England Patriots in the fourth round with the 106th overall pick in the 2025 NFL draft.
+He signed a four-year rookie contract worth $5.27 million, with a $1.07 million signing bonus.
+In his rookie season, Woodson played in all 17 games, recording 79 tackles.
+He made his playoff debut on January 11, 2026, in a 16–3 win against the Los Angeles Chargers in the Wild Card round.
+Woodson led the Patriots in tackles in Super Bowl LX with ten total in the 29–13 loss to the Seattle Seahawks.